GiGurra/boa/README.md

     * You can opt out of auto generation, override specific properties, and cherry-pick and/or add your own auto-generation logic.
 * **Input Validation**: Boa validates all inputs before the `Run` function is invoked.
 * **Config Flexibility**: Use explicit fields for config or tags as per your preference.
+* **Cobra Compatibility**: Mix and match Boa with regular Cobra code as you see fit.
+Boa works with regular Cobra commands.

 ## Installation